martin-stepwolf/javascript-database-distributed/README.md

 ### Main functionality ⚙️

-- There are 9 locations with data, these could be disabled .
+- There are 9 locations with data, these could be disabled.
 - In the form you can set in which location you are.
 - Then you can select all the data to consult.
-- When you run the consult, it show if it can be done successful and which locations are used.
+- When you run the consult, it shows if it is done successful and which locations are used.

 ## Authors